 Rather than spreading ashes, some families prefer to bury ashes at a special place in nature.
 For these families, the Eco Burial Urn is a popular option.
 Made only from beautiful bamboo, the Eco Burial Urn is strong and rigid above ground and can be used as a permanent urn and will not biodegrade until buried.
 Once it is placed in the ground and exposed to soil and moisture, the bamboo of the Eco Burial Urn will slowly biodegrade, freeing the remains in the earth.
 For families that prefer burying ashes to scattering them, the Eco Burial Urn is the perfect choice.

 Many people decide to scatter only a portion of a loved one or pet’s ashes and either hold on to the remaining ashes in an urn in the home or do another memorial with the remaining ash.
 With the increased rate of cremation, there are many new and unique memorials available.
-This includes planting a tree urn with the cremated ashes of a loved one (or pet) in The Living Urn, including a portion of the ashes in a piece of jewelry, and infusing the ashes into an artistic glass piece, among others.
+This includes planting a tree urn with the cremated ashes of a loved one (or pet) in The Living Urn, placing the ashes in a Living Urn Indoors with a bonsai tree or houseplant, including a portion of the ashes in a piece of jewelry, and infusing the ashes into an artistic glass piece, among others.

 More About Cremation and Ashes

 If you're interested in learning more about cremation and the cost breakdown of what products or services can be included, click here.